Myrmecoman/sc2_image_processing_api/README.md

 ### mineral_patches

 Provides screen positions of mineral matches.
 It is a list of tuples of type (int, int).
 For now this fails to see the smallest patches since they are similar in size with the mineral harvested by the workers and I must filter those.
+It also does not find yellow minerals for now.

 ![a](./readme_images/mineral_patches.png?raw=true "a")